 - Displays or exhibits must never interfere in any way with access to any required exit, block access to firefighting equipment or interfere with the normal operations of automatic extinguishing equipment.

 - All aisles must maintain 10 feet clear access.

 - No portion of a display shall obstruct any aisle or doorway.

-- All exhibitors and contractors along with all other personnel shall comply with all federal, state and local fire codes which apply to places of public assembly.
+- Show management, exhibitors and general service contractors should comply with all City fire codes that apply to places of public assembly.